seanhess/hyperbole/README.md

 Combining multiple pages into an application
 --------------------------------------------

-Create a sum type to specify routes
+Now that we have a page, let's create an application.
+First, create a sum type to specify routes

 ```haskell
 import Page.Messages qualified as Messages